Support for Carers of Individuals with Parkinson’s Disease: Coping and Self-Care

 As you continue to provide support for your loved one with Parkinson’s disease, keep in mind that there are various resources available to help both of you thrive during this time.

-By reaching out for when needed – whether it is through professional services or community-based organisations – you can lessen some of the burdens associated with caregiving while promoting a healthier balance in your life.
+By reaching out for assistance when needed – whether it is through professional services or community-based organisations – you can lessen some of the burdens associated with caregiving while promoting a healthier balance in your life.

 In our next section about the types of support for caregivers, we will explore the different avenues available to ensure optimal well-being for both you and your loved one.